 Check out Australia Zoo’s Red Panda!

 Welcome to the Himalayas, right here at Australia Zoo!
-Our rascally red panda can be spotted moving around the tree tops, curiously checking out our Zoo guests.
+Our rascally red panda can be spotted moving around the treetops, curiously checking out our Zoo guests.
 It’s impossible to not fall in love with this cute face!

 Red pandas are often referred to as crepuscular, meaning they’re most active during early mornings and late afternoons!
 During this time, they will forage for bamboo, fruit, berries, blossoms, acorns and even eggs.
-The gorgeous red panda has a specially designed wrist and paw that assists in their efficient movement though tree tops.
+The gorgeous red panda has a specially designed wrist and paw that assists in their efficient movement through tree tops.

 Breeding season comes around once a year for the red panda, usually in early winter.
 Although they are an arboreal species, meaning they spend most of their time in the trees, the mating ritual takes place on the ground.
 The male red panda has little to no involvement in raising their young.